-MARC D. OKEN (66).
+MARC D. OKEN (68), Board member since 2006.
 Mr. Oken has been Managing Partner of Falfurrias Capital Partners (a private equity firm), Charlotte, NC, since 2006.
 He held executive officer positions (most recently as Chief Financial Officer) at Bank of America Corporation from 1989 until he retired in January 2006.
 Prior to joining Bank of America, he was a partner at Price Waterhouse LLP, serving there for 13 years.
 From 1981 to 1983, Mr. Oken was a Fellow with the Securities and Exchange Commission.
-He is currently a director of Marsh & McLennan Companies, Inc., and was previously a director of Star Scientific, Inc. from 2005 to 2009.
+He is currently a director of Marsh & McLennan Companies, Inc. and Capital Bank Financial Corp.
+He was previously a director of Star Scientific, Inc. from 2005 to 2009.